 Booking lessons isn’t nice when you have no idea what kind of random weirdo is going to turn up.
-What will they look like?
-How old will they be?
-There’s only one instructor at my school so if you book driving lessons through this site then this is who you’ll get.
+There’s only one instructor at my school so if you book driving lessons in Birmingham through this site then this is who you’ll get.

 I’m what makes 1stDrive.com unique so here’s a little about my history and why I became a driving instructor.
 Many schools copy my ideas and my website but the one thing they can’t copy is me.